primer/prism/.github/ISSUE_TEMPLATE/prism-bug-report.md

 ---
-name: Prism bug report
+name: Bug report
-about: Create a report to help us improve Prism
+about: Help us improve Prism by reporting a bug

 ---